wfaler/rig/README.md

 **Instant, reproducible development environments for AI-assisted coding.**

-Rig creates isolated Docker containers pre-configured with your language runtimes, build tools, and AI coding assistants.
+Rig creates isolated Docker containers pre-configured with your language runtimes, build tools, AI coding assistants and optionally code-server (VS Code in the browser).
 One command to enter a fully-equipped sandbox—no manual setup, no "works on my machine" issues.

 ## Why Rig?